mpenning/ciscoconfparse2/sphinx-doc/cli.rst

 Example 1: Find parent lines
 ----------------------------

-If you want to find ``router bgp 65111``, use this CLI command
+If you want to find ``router bgp 65111`` (which has the child: ``bgp router-id 192.0.2.200``) , use this CLI command...

 .. code-block:: none

-   $ ccp parent -a 'router bgp' conf/path/or/file/glob.conf
+   $ ccp parent -a 'router bgp,router-id' conf/path/or/file/glob.conf

-The output will be:
+The parent will be printed, and you should see:

 .. code-block:: none

    Syntax      : ios
    Returing    : parent text
-   Ouput as    : raw_text
+   Output as   : raw_text
      parent: router bgp
+     child : router-id
    ---------- file: conf/path/or/file/glob.conf ----------
    router bgp 65111